 I decided, before I moved, that I was going to become active in organizations with values that I could support.
 Society of Women Engineers (SWE) was a life-saver for me.
 We were a small group of women from many different backgrounds and of varying ages.
 We had social events and volunteering events.
 Mostly, these women were just my friends.
 In engineering academia, professional organizations are mostly about working on projects for competitions and publishing papers.
 SWE does hardly any of that.
 Men often see SWE as a joke or as a chance for free food.
 For many women in engineering, SWE is a support system.
+I was able to score affordable long distance movers trhough contacts I made there.
 Whenever I have started in a new location, SWE has been there.

 Even here at Geek Feminism there seems to be people searching for community.
 We are coming together for a sense of shared experience.
 So I am giving some unsolicited advice, much like I did on that conference call.
 If you are feeling isolated, find an organization with a purpose you can support.
 Attend, volunteer, get involved.

 This post was submitted via the Guest posts submission page, if you are interested in guest posting on Geek Feminism please contact us through that page.